Protobuild/Protobuild.Docs/index.rst

 ======================================

 `Protobuild`_ is a project generation system for C#.
-It aims to make cross-platform development in C# easier, by generating your projects in an appropriate format for each platform.
+It aims to make cross-platform development in C# easier, by generating your projects in the appropriate format for each platform.

 Protobuild is fully open source and available under an MIT license.